JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - AMT "the pedal (P1) sounds excellent imo.
 It feels and sounds like I'm playing through an amp instead of a pedal (it goes through an EHX magnum and a bogner cube).
 What's also amazing about it is it cleans up real well when you roll your guitar's volume down.
 If you're thinking about getting the P1, I would go ahead and get the P2 instead.
 The difference between the 1 series and the 2 series is that the 2 has a clean channel when switched off, but that also makes it a non true bypass.
 Another downside is the clean has a fixed eq since the eq controls are assigned to the gain channel only.
 But on the flip side, the clean channel sounds like a nice fender and doesn't really need to be eq'd.
 You should also consider the S2 as it sounds like the P1 boosted with a tube screamer - tight.
 The E1 I don't like much because to my ears it's lacking some low end."
 - EHX 2ube "2ube with couple old RCA 12au7 has been my most used pedal for years, actually have 2 of them.
 After drives as a dual tube splitter to drive stereo effects after them.
 You can switch it to line level if your driving FRFR speakers that want line level input or instrument if driving guitar amps.
 If your running wet/dry you can dial up some extra OD on the dry side if desired.
 Or plug your guitar into 2ube 1 then out to your other drive pedals in loop then back to 2ube 2 as output tube buffer.
 Like this your guitars plugged right into a tube preamp, acts like it too, reacts very dynamically to vol roll offs and pick attack.
 It's a input buffer with both drive and vol adjustments.
 Like your cleans with a little hair on them, it can do it on that drive knob then vol knob can reign it in so its not OD input of next pedal.
 So many ways you can configure this pedal.
 I even use it as stereo OD after synths.
 Old 12au7 and 12ay7 are its mojo tubes, dump the stock 12ax7wb, their awful in this pedal."
 - “Would also add the Victory Kraken.
 Very small amp but still 50 Watts of tube goodness.”
 “10/10 I agree.
 The Kraken is a monstrous sounding amp, Gain 1 at 11 oclock, pushed hard with an OD...
 Bliss.” ...
 “I've got the kraken 50 watt.
 It replaced my 5150 ii head .
 I got tired of lugging half a tonne of tone about, so got the kraken which has got more to offer sonically (opinion) and its just as loud, easy to carry (8kg!!!) and has more than enough gain for some dirt shitting riffs.
 Cleans are super crisp and jangly.
 Its and absolute workhorse”
+- ADA MP1 Preamp (if the pedal version really works this is the secret to 80s sounds.
+Michael Nielsen says in the nuno tone video that its critical to nunos tone and has a great AB test with without the rack version) he says to use preset 45 and gives the settings on screen in the video